Home

 (Key stage 4)

 At key stage 4, all students nationally, are expected to study GCSE Maths, English, and Double Science, and also access PE and Life Skills as part of the curriculum.
-At the UTC instead of selecting further options from for example geography, history, languages, music, media, IT, the remainder of your study is focused on your chosen engineering specialism.
+At the UTC instead of selecting further options from for example geography, history, languages, music, media, IT, the remainder of your study is focused on your chosen health sciences specialism.

 The course includes: